Guac Camera Troubleshooting

 4. Select Configure Event

-5. Tap on the Camera tab
+5. Tap the Camera tab

 6. Select Video Settings